uucidl/uu.spdr/README.md

 ### Compilation

-This implementation should be comformant to ANSI C90, although it requires C99's integer types.
+This implementation is mostly comformant to ANSI C90, with common extensions, like the Long Long integer modifier.

+It also makes use of C99's integer types.
 It does not use external dependencies besides a system's headers.
 This should let you compile on most platforms.

-Tested platforms as of 2012-11:
+Tested platforms as of 2017-08:

 *     Linux, GCC
 *     MacOSX, GCC and Clang
+*     Windows, Visual Studio 2015
-*     Windows, Visual Studio 2012
+*     Windows, Visual Studio 2017

 You only need to compile one source file to add SPDR into your app, then simply import the headers found in include/ to use it.